You are here

 - Contribute to the liberal education mission of UMD

 - Serve the community, region, state and the professions

-UMD students are doing amazing things, and our department is no exception.
+UMD students are doing amazing things, and the Department of Computer Science no exception.

 UMD Computer Science students work side-by-side with faculty to conduct research in a wide variety of areas.
-This means students can enter the job market with experience in giving conference presentations and submitting articles for journal publication.
-Recently, a group of Women in Computing students won top awards at a regional competition for their research.
+Students gain knowledge and experience submitting articles for journal publication and in giving conference presentations.
+In February 2019, UMD hosted regional MinneWIC Conference in which students won awards for their research.

 Outreach & Opportunity

-We offer a program for middle school students to gain an introduction to computer programming and participate in many activities organized by Swenson College of Science & Engineering Outreach, here at UMD.
+A program designed for elementary and middle school students to gain an introduction to computer programming and participate in activities organized by Swenson College of Science & Engineering Outreach.